Ghana draws Egypt in decisive WCup playoffs

 Top-ranked African team Ivory Coast will meet Senegal in the two-leg series starting next month to decide which one of those West African powers makes it to Brazil.

-In the other matchups: Ethiopia will face African champion Nigeria as it attempts to reach the World Cup for the first time; Tunisia will play Cameroon after the North Africans were re-instated to the playoffs in place of Cape Verde, which was thrown out by FIFA for fielding an ineligible player in a crucial win over the Tunisians; and African Cup finalist Burkina Faso, also hoping to play at football's main event for the first time, was drawn against Algeria.
+In the other matchups: Ethiopia will face African champion Nigeria as it attempts to reach the World Cup for the first time; Tunisia will play Cameroon after the North Africans were re-instated to the final playoffs in place of Cape Verde, which was thrown out by FIFA for fielding an ineligible player in a crucial win over the Tunisians; and African Cup finalist Burkina Faso, also hoping to play at football's main event for the first time, was drawn against Algeria.

 The first-leg games will be played between October 11-15 and the second legs a month later.
 The playoffs will decide Africa's five representatives at the World Cup and end the two-year qualifying competition, which started with 52 hopefuls.